Early years consultant Carol Skinner explains how to use your sand and water table to stimulate children’s understanding of maths…

 ● Make two sand pies and discuss what’s the same and what’s different about them.

 ● Bury seashells, stones and other small objects in the sand to find, count, sort and classify.
 Record by drawing or photos how many of each type have been dug up.

 Children enjoy playing with water.
-When they are investigating with it they will have much more fun, and learn much more, if they have access to water both indoors and outside.
-The indoor water tray should be as large as space allows – transparent trays are a good choice, as children can see changes of water colour and whether objects are really sinking or just hovering halfway between the surface and the bottom of the tray – whilst the outdoor water should include, if at all possible, a hose, some watering cans and plastic guttering and pipes.
+When they are investigating it they will have much more fun, and learn much more, if they have access to water both indoors and outside.
+The indoor sand and water table should be as large as space allows – transparent trays are a good choice, as children can see changes of water colour and whether objects are really sinking or just hovering halfway between the surface and the bottom of the tray – whilst the outdoor water should include, if at all possible, a hose, some watering cans and plastic guttering and pipes.

-Simple changes can add new experiences such as warm water, ices cubes, chopped jelly, food colouring and sometimes bubbles.
+Simple changes can add new experiences such as warm water, ice cubes, chopped jelly, food colouring and sometimes bubbles.
 Buy a sack of shells from a garden centre to put in the water and add different perfumes with bath salts.